HackathonHackers/code-of-conduct/README.md

 * No recruiting for your startup, company, job, or organization.
 Consider posting in [HH Job Listings](http://hh.gd/jobs) instead.
 * No posting requests or giveaways for free stuff/invites.
 Those belong in [HH Free Stuff](http://hh.gd/freestuff).
 * No illegal/pirated content, requests for it, or information regarding the distribution of it.
+* No personal attacks; they obstruct the discussion of ideas.

 ### Inclusivity Statement